 Don’t be alarmed ahead of time.

-I can’t imagine a more vulnerable position than when giving birth.
+I can’t imagine a more vulnerable position than giving birth.

 Yet, I can’t imagine a more miraculous and tear-jerking moment than holding your baby in your arms for the very first time.